vestrel00/contacts-android/README.md

 }
 ```

+> ⚠️ This is **NOT RECOMMENDED** because starting in version `0.4.0` it would also install
+> the `customdata-multiplenotes` module, which you probably do not want.

-> ⚠️ Starting with version 0.2.0, installing all modules in a single line is only supported when
+> ℹ️ Starting with version 0.2.0, installing all modules in a single line is only supported when
 > using the [`dependencyResolutionManagement` in `settings.gradle`](https://developer.android.com/studio/build/dependencies#remote-repositories).
 > You are still able to install all modules by specifying them individually.

 For more info about the different modules and dependency resolution management,
 read the [Installation guide](/docs/setup/installation.md).